-Because NIBRS can provide more useful statistics to promote constructive discussion, measured planning, and informed policing, the FBI has made the nationwide implementation of NIBRS a top priority.
-Approximately 43 percent of U.S. law enforcement agencies currently participate in NIBRS.
+As recommended by professional law enforcement organizations, the FBI has made nationwide implementation of NIBRS a top priority because NIBRS can provide more useful statistics to promote constructive discussion, measured planning, and informed policing.
 To increase participation, the UCR Program is partnering with the Bureau of Justice Statistics on the National Crime Statistics Exchange, working with advocacy groups to emphasize the importance of NIBRS data and its utility, and transitioning the UCR Program to a NIBRS-only data collection by 2021.
 In addition, the UCR Program has made resources available to help agencies address the cost of transitioning as well as the potential perception that an agency has higher crime levels when NIBRS actually establishes a new baseline that more precisely captures reported crime in a community.

 The vision for NIBRS is for it to become the law enforcement community’s standard for quantifying crime, which will help law enforcement and communities around the country use resources more strategically and effectively.
-This will further supporting the mission of the FBI’s UCR Program to generate reliable information for use in law enforcement administration, operation, and management.
+In 2017, approximately 43 percent of U.S. law enforcement agencies that participated in the UCR Program submitted data via NIBRS.
+Since then, the FBI has received thousands of commitments from law enforcement across the nation to be NIBRS-compliant by 2021.
+Ultimately, the national transition to NIBRS will further support the mission of the FBI’s UCR Program to generate reliable information for use in law enforcement administration, operation, and management.

 As recommended by our law enforcement partners and approved by the FBI, the UCR Program is retiring the SRS and will transition to a NIBRS-only data collection by January 1, 2021.
 Law enforcement agencies are encouraged to start implementing NIBRS now.
 The FBI remains committed to assisting all agencies in making the switch.